 FECRT is the commonly used in vivo technique to detect anthelmintic resistance and to evaluate the anthelmintic efficacy of various compounds by comparing faecal egg counts of animals before and after treatment.

-Dung samples from sheep farms from Karur, Melmaruvathur, Nagercoil, Salem, Kancheepuram and Thiruvallur treated with benzimidazoles were collected on 0, 7 and 14 days post-treatment.
+Dung samples from sheep farms from Karur, Melmaruvathur, Nagercoil, Salem, Kancheepuram, and Thiruvallur treated with benzimidazoles were collected on 0, 7, and 14 days post-treatment.
 The collected dung samples were packed in polythene bags with the air excluded and sealed.
-In this study, care was taken to transport the dung samples and store them in the laboratory at 4°C before being subjected to egg per gram (EPG), egg hatch assay and larval paralysis assay as quickly as possible.
+In this study, care was taken to transport the dung samples and store them in the laboratory at 4°C before being subjected to egg per gram (EPG), egg hatch assay, and larval paralysis assay as quickly as possible.

-Egg per gram (EPG) was calculated using Mc Master method.
-Briefly, four grams of dung sample was mixed with 26 ml of tap water and homogenised.
+Egg per gram (EPG) was calculated using the modified Mc Master method.
+Briefly, four grams of dung sample was mixed with 26 mL of tap water and homogenised.
 The homogenized suspension was filtered through a sieve.
-The filtrate was collected and centrifuged at 2000 rpm for 2 minutes.
-The supernatant was poured off.
-26 ml of saturated salt solution was added with the sediment and agitated.
-This suspension was loaded into a three-chambered McMaster slide chamber.
-Samples from different places were loaded separately in each chamber of Mc Master slide.
+The filtrate was collected and centrifuged at 2,000 rpm for 2 minutes.
+The supernatant was poured off, and 26 mL of saturated salt solution was added with the sediment and agitated.
+This suspension was loaded into a three-chambered McMaster slide.
+Samples from different places were loaded separately into each chamber of the Mc Master slide.
 EPG was calculated by multiplying the number of eggs counted by 25.

 2.3.2.
 Allele-specific PCR: